tpraxl/ansible-role-phpstorm/README.md

 Side note: Never delete the version from whom you are upgrading.
 It may be opened by a developer and this will lead to crashes.

+    phpstorm_privileged_install: no

+If your user has sufficient permissions, keep the default.
+If you need sudo privileges, set to `yes`.

 ## Dependencies

 None.